leonvandenbeukel/Wi-Fi-Fish-Feeder-With-Camera/README.md

 You need the following components:

 * An ESP32-Cam module with Wi-Fi Antenna
-* A large continuous moving servo (it might also work with the more popular tiny MG90 but then you would have to modify it for continuous rotation and design another servo mount)
+* A large continuous rotating servo (it might also work with the more popular tiny MG90 but then you would have to modify it for continuous rotation and design another servo mount)
 * Micro usb pcb
 * 5V power adapter
 * Wires